aadhavr/get_sp_prices/README.md

 4. Modify the output_file_path variable in the script to specify the desired file path for the output JSON file.

+5. Modify the user agent.

-5. Run the sp500_scraper.py script using the following command:
+6. Run the sp500_scraper.py script using the following command:

 ```
 python3 sp500_scraper.py